jeffTheItGuy/chainmesh/README.md

 - **Unmetered** — no way to enforce quotas or bill by usage
 - **Insecure** — no tenant isolation between customers

-BlockMesh solves all four.
+Chainmesh solves all four.
 Run it on your own infrastructure.

 ---